Nardianian/csound-vst3/README.md

 ## Usage

- 1. Write a Csound .csd file that optionally outputs stereo audio, optionally accepts stereo audio input, and optionally accepts MIDI channel messages.
+ 1. Write a Csound .csd file that optionally outputs stereo audio, optionally accepts stereo audio input, optionally accepts MIDI channel messages, and optionally sends out MIDI channel messages.
 The `<CsOptions>` element should map MIDI channel message fields to your Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, like this:
     ```
     -MN -QN --midi-key=4 --midi-velocity=5 -m163 -+msg_color=0 --daemon
     ```